Melodious babbler

-The melodious babbler (Malacopteron palawanense) is a species of bird in the family Pellorneidae.
+The Melodious babbler or Palawan babbler (Malacopteron palawanense) is a species of bird in the family Pellorneidae.

 It is endemic to the Philippines and found only on Palawan and Balabac.

 Its natural habitat is tropical moist lowland forest.

 It is threatened by habitat loss due to deforestation, illegal logging and due to typhoons.
 Along with the Palawan flycatcher and Falcated wren-babbler, they have been dubbed the Tres Amigos (Spanish) or Three Friends as some of the most sought after birds in Palawan.
 It is known for its musical call hence the name.

 Description and taxonomy

-EBird describes the bird as "A medium-sized bird of lowland forest tangles and bamboo on Palawan and Balabac.
-Medium-brown above with more rufous on the tail, shoulder, and forecrown.
-Has a white throat, a white belly, and white under the base of the tail, with a pale brown chest and sides.
-Note the gray cheek, the pale eye, and the hook-tipped bill.
-Somewhat similar to Pin-striped Tit-Babbler, but larger, with whitish rather than yellowish underparts.
-Song is a short varied sequence of whistled notes, sounding rather tuneless.
-Also gives a series of forceful downslurred "piu!" notes varying in pitch and volume."
+Described as a medium sized bird of the lowland forests of Palawan and Balabac.
+Primarily light brown with more hints of reddish brown on the tail, shoulder and top of the head.
+Has a while belly and a pufffy white throat.
+Iris is grayish white.
+Bill is straight with a hooked tip.
+This species does not exhibit any obvious sexual dimorphism.

+Song is a series of mournful whistles alternate between high and low notes that progressively increase in volume and then accompanied by a swift and harsh "whip".